Temporary work visa

 You may sponsor an employee under this stream if they have worked for you in the nominated position for at least two years on a subclass 457 visa.
-Your employer nomination is lodged with the Department of Immigration and Border Protection (DIBP) without input from the Regional Certifying Body (RCB).
+Your employer nomination is lodged with Department of Home Affairs without input from the Regional Certifying Body (RCB).

 Direct Entry stream